 Visit College and Program Recruitment Representatives for more resources.

 External conferences are opportunities to promote your program through print ads, hosting an expo table or having OSU attendees share information while networking.
 Undergraduate poster sessions are a great place to interact and share information with qualified students as well.
 Whoever is representing your unit should be able to speak to your program’s highlights and website, and have a way to collect or share contact information.
 Send a follow-up email to collected contacts to keep dialog moving.
 Request Graduate School Material to send with representatives.

 Oregon State undergraduates are a local recruitment source.
 Participate in different on-campus events (Meet the Majors, Career Development Center workshops, etc.) to spread awareness about your graduate programs.
 Advertise open lectures to undergrads, offer to speak to student clubs or organize a graduate programs info session.
 Social media and email communications are other ways to get your name out there.

 Getting a student to apply and be admitted is just the first step.
 The next task is having the student commit and enroll.
 Continue communication with admitted/committed students.
 Have faculty or program directors call admitted students to congratulate them and answer any questions.
 Invite admitted graduate students to join a Facebook or Slack group where they can meet each other and converse before the term starts.
 Note that students residing in China will need a VPN to access these platforms.

-Host a campus visit for admitted students to connect with your program in-person.
+Host a campus visit for admitted students to connect with your program virtually or in-person.
 During the visit, allow opportunities for admitted students to interact with unit faculty, staff and students and to learn more about program specifics.
 An example agenda can be found in Recruitment Templates and Printouts.
 Partner with the Graduate School to present an OSU Graduate School for Prospective Students to visiting students.